Milford Township, Bucks County, Pennsylvania: Demographics

 There were 3,073 households, out of which 36.9% had children under the age of 18 living with them, 71.0% were married couples living together, 5.3% had a female householder with no husband present, and 20.3% were non-families.
 15.9% of all households were made up of individuals, and 5.1% had someone living alone who was 65 years of age or older.
 The average household size was 2.80 and the average family size was 3.16.

-In the township the population was spread out, with 26.2% under the age of 18, 6.1% from 18 to 24, 31.4% from 25 to 44, 24.9% from 45 to 64, and 11.3% who were 65 years of age or older.
+In the township, the population was spread out, with 26.2% under the age of 18, 6.1% from 18 to 24, 31.4% from 25 to 44, 24.9% from 45 to 64, and 11.3% who were 65 years of age or older.
 The median age was 38 years.
 For every 100 females there were 99.1 males.
 For every 100 females age 18 and over, there were 96.2 males.

 The median income for a household in the township was $59,683, and the median income for a family was $64,563.
 Males had a median income of $41,132 versus $30,773 for females.
 The per capita income for the township was $23,559.
 About 2.1% of families and 2.9% of the population were below the poverty line, including 3.6% of those under age 18 and 0.8% of those age 65 or over.

 Transportation

 As of 2018 there were 110.11 mi of public roads in Milford Township, of which 6.30 mi were maintained by the Pennsylvania Turnpike Commission (PTC), 27.33 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 76.48 mi were maintained by the township.

 The Pennsylvania Turnpike Northeast Extension (I-476) is the main highway serving Milford Township.
 It follows a southeast-to-northwest alignment through the center of the township, interchanging with Pennsylvania Route 663.
 PA 663, the only other numbered highway serving Milford, follows the Johh Fries Highway along a southwest-to-northeast alignment through central portions of the township.
 A local north-to-south thoroughfare is Allentown Road, which extends south from Coopersburg into Montgomery County.
 Other local roads of note include Geryville Pike, Krammes Road/Spinnerstown Road, Kumry Road, Old Bethlehem Pike, Sleepy Hollow Road/Steinburg Road, and Trumbauersville Road.

 Milford Township has intercity bus service available at a park and ride lot along PA 663 at the interchange with I-476.
-Fullington Trailways provides service from the park and ride lot to the Philadelphia Greyhound Terminal, Hazleton, Williamsport, and several other places in northern Pennsylvania.
+Fullington Trailways provides service from the park and ride lot to the Philadelphia, Hazleton, Williamsport, and several other places in northern Pennsylvania.

 Martz Trailways provides service from the park and ride lot to Scranton, Wilkes-Barre, White Haven, Allentown, and Philadelphia.
 This is an Amtrak Thruway route, connecting to Amtrak trains at 30th Street Station in Philadelphia.

+Quakertown Airport is located within the township.